Four internet technologies are available in Pierson.

 Historically, satellite internet has had lackluster performance and high latency.
 Next-generation satellite internet from providers like Starlink and Project Kuiper will bring big changes.
 These providers will use constellations of thousands of satellites that are closer to earth than satellites used by old-school satellite internet providers.
-I expect Starlink service will be available in nearly all of the United States soon, but I don't have up-to-date information about availability in Pierson.
+An early version of Starlink is being offered in parts of the US.
+Check Starlink's website for up-to-date information on availability in Pierson.

 Availability Estimates In Pierson